 - Poor oral hygiene: especially not brushing and flossing daily or on a regular basis.
 Brushing your teeth regularly is one of the treatment options to reverse gingivitis in adults.
 Poor oral hygiene can also cause white tongue and bad breath.

-- Hormonal changes in women: changes in hormones level during puberty, menopause, or pregnancy can affect the immune system making you more susceptible to gum disease.
+- Hormonal changes in women: changes in hormones level during puberty, menopause, or pregnancy (pregnancy gingivitis) can affect the immune system making you more susceptible to gum disease.

 - Poor diet: Eating a diet high in sugar and refined carbohydrates can cause tooth decay and gum disease.